MrBloo79/VSuvian/README.md

     - Although profiles are valid JSON, they are not human-readable.
 NodeJS tasks allow (de)serialize its content.
     - This approach results in better incremental diffs, at the cost of extra operations.

-### No Live Preview
+### Note Linking

-Live Preview is disabled on Obsidian to enforce a consistent beavior with VSuvian.
+Markdown Memo may not the most popular note-linking extension for VSCode.
+It lacks a tag system and graph view.
+However, unlike Foam, it allows wikilinks (as strings) in the frontmatter and offers better completion than Markdown Notes.

-### No Sticky Scroll
+### Render Consistency

-Sticky scroll is disabled on VSuvian to maintain parity with Obsidian.
-However, this feature can be replicated using the [Another Sticky Headings](https://github.com/zhouhua/obsidian-sticky-headings) plugin.
+Live Preview and Sticky Scroll are disabled to ensure a consistent behavior between Obsidian and VSCode.
+However an alternative could be to replicate Sticky Scroll using the [Another Sticky Headings](https://github.com/zhouhua/obsidian-sticky-headings) plugin.